onzfonz/comp227/src/content/0/en/part0d.md

 #### 4 Alternate: Installing node directly

-Alternatively, you can try to just install node without using a version manager.
+Alternatively, you can try to just install Node without using a version manager.
-I've taken the [installation instructions](https://nodejs.org/en/download/package-manager/) for node and provided the most popular options here.
+I've taken the [installation instructions](https://nodejs.org/en/download/package-manager/) for Node and provided the most popular options here.

 |Windows|Mac|
 |:---|:--|